 The deferred outflows of resources for the University's swap agreements and the deferred outflows for pensions are shown in a separate section of the financial statements.
 GASB Statement No. 63, Financial Reporting of Deferred Outflows of Resources, Deferred Inflows of Resources, and Net Position, which was implemented in fiscal year 2013, established deferred sections of the financial statements.
-Most of the \$2.5 million increase in deferred outflows is related to the accumulated decrease in the fair value of hedging derivatives account.
-This \$2.0 million change is due to market fluctuations.
 The deferred outflows for pensions account reflects the University's allocated portion of deferred outflows for the TSERS cost-sharing pension plan.
 Amounts in this account are amortized over time as pension expense.
-The \$0.5 million increase in the deferred outflows of pension for pensions is due to changes in the pension contributions and the University's proportionate share of contributions to the plan.
+Deferred outflows of resources increased \$102.9 million in current year.
+The \$107.7 million increase in the deferred outflows for pensions is due to changes in the pension contributions and the University's proportionate share of contributions to the plan.
+The accumulated decrease in the fair value of hedging derivatives account decreased \$4.8 million due to market fluctuations which positively affected the fair value.

-Liabilities totaled \$1.17 billion, an increase of \$171.0 million over the prior year.
-The increase in liabilities is attributable to an increase in current liabilities of \$46.0 million and an increase in noncurrent liabilities of \$125.0 million.
+Liabilities totaled \$1.33 billion, an increase of \$153.9 million over the prior year.
+The increase in liabilities is attributable to an increase in noncurrent liabilities of \$181.2 million, offset by a decrease in current liabilities of \$27.3 million.

-Current liabilities totaled \$161.0 million.
-These liabilities include accounts payable and accrued liabilities, due to other entities, unearned revenue, and the current portion of University debt.
-The current liabilities increase of \$46.0 million was primarily caused by the increase in short-term debt.
-The University issued an additional \$30.0 million in commercial paper in fiscal year 2016 to help fund Reynolds Coliseum and Carmichael Gym renovations.
-Accounts payable and accrued liabilities also increased \$9.8 million, mainly due to a \$5.8 million increase in construction payables and \$1.0 million in timber deed payables.
-Unearned revenue rose \$5.6 million, with the largest increases in advance football ticket sales, contract and grant unearned revenues and the current part of the Hofmann Forest timber deed earnings.
+Current liabilities totaled \$133.7 million.
+These liabilities include accounts payable and accrued liabilities, payables to other entities, unearned revenue, and the current portion of University debt.
+The current liabilities decrease of \$27.3 million was primarily caused by a decrease in short-term debt.
+The University issued General Revenue Bond series 2017 and refunded \$40.0 million in outstanding commercial paper in fiscal year 2017 and then issued an additional \$5.0 million in commercial paper in same year.
+This was offset by increases in unearned revenue of \$3.2 million, with the largest increase being in contract and grant unearned revenues.
+The current portion of long term liabilities relating to bonds payable increased \$5.3 million due to the new bond issuance.
+The remaining difference is made up of multiple smaller items.

-Noncurrent liabilities totaled \$1.01 billion, and include deposits payable, funds held for other entities, funds held in trust in the investment pool, unearned revenue, long-term liabilities and the hedging derivative liability.
-The primary factors in the \$125.0 million increase in noncurrent liabilities was unearned revenue and long-term liabilities.
-The \$78.0 million Hofmann Forest timber deed drove the large new unearned revenue balance.
-Long-term liabilities increased \$33.3 million, with the pension liability being the major cause.
-The net pension liability rose \$53.7 million due to differences in the expected and actual earnings in the Teachers' and State Employees' Retirement System (TSERS) pension plan.
-Still within long-term liabilities, the pension liability increase was partially offset by a \$14.8 million decrease in bonds payable and \$4.4 million decrease in notes payable.
-These decreases are due to regular principal payments and also paying off the Series 2005A bonds and a note on the golf course clubhouse.
-Funds held for others and funds held in trust for pool participants increased by a total of \$13.4 million, driven by increases in deposits by foundations.
-The hedging derivative liability increases and decreases based on market values and showed a \$2.0 million increase in fiscal year 2016.
+Noncurrent liabilities totaled \$1.19 billion, and include deposits payable, funds held for other entities, funds held in trust in the investment pool, unearned revenue, long-term liabilities and the hedging derivative liability.
+The primary factors in the \$181.2 million increase in noncurrent liabilities was funds held in trust for pool participants and long-term liabilities.
+Long-term liabilities increased \$156.3 million, with the pension liability being the major reason for the increase.
+The net pension liability rose \$123.5 million due to differences in the expected and actual earnings in the Teachers' and State Employees' Retirement System (TSERS) pension plan.
+Long term liabilities also increased \$35.0 million in bonds payable relating to the 2017 bond issuance and \$4.8 million in pollution remediation liability due to pollution remediation for Lot 86.
+Still within long-term liabilities, the pension liability increase was partially offset by a \$3.0 million decrease in notes payables due to paying off the Carol Johnson Poole Clubhouse note and small decreases in the other accounts.
+Funds held for others and funds held in trust for pool participants increased by a total of \$32.2 million, driven by increases in deposits by foundations.
+The hedging derivative liability rises and falls based on market values and showed a \$4.8 million decrease in fiscal year 2017.
 Other noncurrent liabilities increased or decreased by small amounts.